 Each input can use a different input configuration.
-To program a large number of inputs with a certain configuration, use the multiple selection feature within the Protege software.
+To program a large number of inputs with the same configuration use the multiple selection feature within the Protege software.

-When using the No Resistor configuration, the Controller only monitors the opened and closed state of the connected input device generating the (OPEN) Alarm and (CLOSED) Sealed conditions.
+When using the 'No Resistor' configuration the controller only monitors the opened and closed state of the connected input device, generating the alarm (open) and restore (closed/sealed) conditions.